thebrokenfinger/react-teller/README.md

 ### Calling notifications with data

-Uptil now you've seen templates with plain text.
+Up till now you've seen templates with plain text.
 Now that's not very useful for all the cases.
-Let's say you have to shoot out a notification welcoming your newly onboarded user addressing his name.
-You won't keep writing notifications everytime with a new name, right?
+Let's say you have to shoot out a notification welcoming your newly on-boarded user addressing his name.
+You won't keep writing notifications every time with a new name, right?
 Write reusable notification:

 ```javascript
 // declare reusable notification